tgerarden/aem2850/content/syllabus/_index.md

 5. Utilize course concepts and tools for business applications

 ### Prerequisites
-- AEM 2010, AEM 2011, or equivalent (Spreadsheet Modeling)
+- AEM 2010, AEM 2011, or equivalent (Spreadsheet Modeling) is helpful but not required
-- AEM 2100 or equivalent (Introductory Statistics)

-OR instructor’s approval

 <!-- ## Class Notes -->
 <!-- Enrollment preference given to Dyson students in the Business Analytics concentration.
 Non-Dyson students require permission of instructor. -->